Zer0LorD/Cyber-talents/README.md

 # Cyber-talents

-my solutions for cyber talent CTFs it contain more than 8 branches of cyber sec.
+my solutions for cyber talent CTFs it contain more than 9 branches of cyber sec.

 ## General information

+a simple questions to test your general knowledge in different fields of cyber security

-#### Basic
+### Basic

 * Business Gathering
 * Founder